xray-imaging/globus/readme.rst

         - create a directory named "year-month/pi_last_name" on the data collection computer
         - create a directory named "year-month/pi_last_name" on the data analysis computer

+        data collection and data analysis machines need to be configured in the local section of the `config <https://github.com/decarlof/globus/blob/master/config.py>`_ file.
+The directory creation requires ssh access to the data collection and data analysis machines, if prefered not to use a password see `SSH login without password <http://www.linuxproblem.org/art_9.html>`_.